Problem writing file 'Socket is not connected' (57)

 The YoYotta Library option will now be able to control this library.

-These interfaces are not supported as they do not work with LTFS.
+The following interfaces do not support TLR, so they will not work with LTFS.